epsilonhalbe/Talks/Cryptalk/Readme.md

 ~~~haskell
 [1..10] : [10][64]
 ~~~
-I am not too happy with that syntax but it means [1..10] is alist of lenght 10 with each element being a 64-bit integer.
-But this allows for really cool type level trickery and advanced awsomeness like doing algebra on type level.
+I am not too happy with that syntax but it means [1..10] is a list of length 10 with each element being a 64-bit integer.
+But this allows for really cool type level trickery and advanced awesomeness like doing algebra on type level.

 Operations on lists
 -------------------